 Port Sanibel Marina, Fort Myers:

-Port Sanibel Marina is a commercial enterprise.
-However, just five dollars per paddle board or kayak will cover parking and the use of their boat ramp.
-This gives paddlers access to a spectacular mangrove water trail and, for the more adventurous, the Caloosahatchee River.
+The boat ramp at this marina gives paddlers access to a spectacular mangrove water trail and, for the more adventurous, the Caloosahatchee River.
 The main part of this three-mile trail is clearly marked, and maps are available from the marina store.
 Paddlers can meander through a shallow estuary system chock full wild life.
 The trail also offers a number of mangrove canopies and tunnels for paddlers to explore.
-Paddlers can rent paddleboards or kayaks at the marina or book a lesson or tour with Yoloboard Adventures Sanibel.
+Paddlers can rent paddleboards at the marina or book a lesson or tour with SeaLyon Paddle Adventures.

 The J.N.
 Ding Darling National Wildlife Refuge: